 Fortuitously, the client was also in the process of assembling their regional and GBS teams while Capgemini was creating their two-anda-half-year transformation roadmap.
 This gave the Capgemini team the opportunity to consult on the organization of the GBS team and more closely align the progress benchmarks against their transition schedule.

-A new acting head was assigned—the CFO of one of the client’s biggest business units.
+The Capgemini team and key stakeholders from within the business had trust in the planning work they had done to date, and were determined to remain on track.
+A new acting head was assigned— the CFO of one of the client’s biggest business units.
 “Essentially, our customer’s customer was now our point of contact,” Soundar clarifies.

-What could have been a major setback for the transformation, was quickly addressed by the great work the team had already done in developing the process model and transition roadmap.
-In February, the team spent an intense two and a half days getting the new head of GBS up to speed.
+Over the course of just a few months, they were able to quickly onboard the new head of GBS, and gain an important executive sponsor in the process.
+In February 2016, the team spent an intense two and a half days getting the new head of GBS up to speed.
 By April, he was providing the executive sponsorship to help the team drive the transformation throughout his regions.
 And by July, he was ready to add 25 more projects to the roadmap.
+What could have been a major setback for the transformation, was quickly addressed by the great work the team had already done in developing the process model and transition roadmap.

 “Because we were following a very structured, transparent, and disciplined transformation methodology, we were able to seamlessly proceed with the transition while enabling the new CFO get up to speed with the vision and goals of the program in no time,” added Pooja Malhotra, Senior Director of Global Transitions.
 “It also helped the client teams focus on the global transformation and move away from regional aspects which helped create a culture of standardization across the organization.“

-Thanks to adequate planning, effective onboarding, and the conviction in their own design, the team was able to seamlessly transition the roles from an incumbent service provider and is continuing to deliver value at scale to the client’s business, in line with their original planning.
+Thanks to the small steps the team took in adequate planning, effective on-boarding, and the conviction in their own design, the team was able to seamlessly transition the roles from an incumbent service provider and is continuing to deliver value at scale to the client’s business, in line with their original planning.

 - Simultaneous global transformation of multiple locations